 Now watch your breath.
 Inhale for four counts and exhale for four counts.
 Keep on paying attention to your inhales and exhales.

 Then wait for physical sensations (flatulence or beginnings of a bowel movement, energy moving up your spine, or warm energy between your eyes).

+Then, I sit near to the same place I slept, and I start to meditate.
 The most comfortable place to meditate is right at your bed or bedside.
-Find a relatively quiet place where you are alone and free of apparent distractions.
+Find a relatively quiet place where you are alone and free of distractions.
 If there are too many morning sounds, I put on earplugs.
 The point is to go within and observe your inner thoughts and not look for things outside of you.